 PHYS 4005 - QUANTUM MECHANICS I (4 credits)

-Foundations of quantum mechanics, Schrdinger equation, Hermitian operators, solution of the Schrdinger equation, harmonic oscillator, hydrogen atom, angular momentum operators, variational method, perturbation theory.
+Foundations of quantum mechanics, Schroedinger equation, Hermitian operators, solution of the Schroedinger equation, harmonic oscillator, hydrogen atom, angular momentum operators, variational method, perturbation theory.

 PHYS 4006 - QUANTUM MECHANICS II (4 credits)